 US audit report cites 'weaknesses' in FAA certification of Boeing 737 MAX

-A U.S. inspector general's office report set to be released on Thursday faulted "weaknesses" in the Federal Aviation Administration's (FAA) certification of the Boeing 737 MAX that was grounded for 20 months after two crashes killed 346 people.

-WASHINGTON: A U.S. inspector general's office report set to be released on Thursday faulted "weaknesses" in the Federal Aviation Administration's (FAA) certification of the Boeing 737 MAX that was grounded for 20 months after two crashes killed 346 people.
+WASHINGTON: A US inspector general's office report set to be released on Thursday (Feb 25) faulted "weaknesses" in the Federal Aviation Administration's (FAA) certification of the Boeing 737 MAX that was grounded for 20 months after two crashes killed 346 people.